aiidalab/aiidalab-widget-periodictable/README.md

     $ git clone https://github.com/materialscloud-org/aiidalab-widget-periodictable.git
     $ cd aiidalab-widget-periodictable
-    $ cd js
-    $ npm install
-    $ cd ..
     $ pip install -e .
     $ jupyter nbextension install --py --symlink --sys-prefix aiidalab_widget_periodictable
     $ jupyter nbextension enable --py --sys-prefix aiidalab_widget_periodictable

-It is not clear if the `npm install` part is needed.
-Also, you can also simply call the `reinstall.sh` script that calls all the above steps.
+Alternatively, you can also simply call the `reinstall.sh` script that calls the last three steps.

+After this, you need both to refresh the page, and restart the kernel.

+If you just changed the JS part, you can run a bit faster by running only the `./jsonlyreinstall.sh` script and then refreshing the page.